Home » Security

 Installing Let’s Encrypt on standalone servers with cPanel, or plain Linux servers without any control panel is an easy task that can be done within minutes.
 However, days ago our tech team faced a new interesting challenge.
 One of our customers required to install let’s encrypt on a website that is running across many Nginx servers using round…Read More »

-CloudFlare is one of my favourite Internet services for webmasters and developers.
-I use it as DNS server, we recommend it to our customers and to everybody who need free CDN and security services.
+Cloudflare is one of my favorite Internet services for webmasters and developers.
+I use it as a DNS server, we recommend it to our customers and to everybody who needs free CDN and security services.
 It’s the company that changed forever the concept of a fast & secure website.
-The team at Cloudflare has built an amazing service that…Read More »
+The team at Cloudflare has built an amazing service…Read More »

 If you know the IP address, you can easily launch attacks against their web server.
 Protecting the real IP address of your website is a basic technique in order to revent some basic types of DDOS attacks and floods.
 Is your website IP protected?
 Are you sure?
 While there are certain methods to hide your IP address, almost…Read More »

 On this post we will learn how to allow / deny ping on Linux servers, this is useful for both plain CentOS / Ubuntu servers running CSF Firewall, as well as cPanel based servers.
 But first, let’s learn what is ICMP after all.
 What is ICMP?
 ICMP means Internet Control Message Protocol, it is an important part of the part…Read More »

 DDOS mitigation using csf firewall can help you to against low / mid level DOS and DDOS attacks on your Linux firewall.
 CSF is a complete security suite for Linux and cPanel servers, and can help you to deal with small attacks.
 Let’s learn more about DDOS mitigation configuration using CSF firewall on CentOS Linux.
 Denial of Service (DOS) and Distributed…Read More »